Dr. Michael Stepniak

-Michael Stepniak is a broadly trained artist and educator.
-As Dean of Shenandoah Conservatory, Stepniak oversees a dynamic community: a higher education unit of over 120 faculty and close to 750 undergraduate and graduate students enrolled in 28 degree programs; the Shenandoah Conservatory Arts Academy serving approximately 1,200 students; a performance season and venues serving over 28,000 patrons each year; and 52 operational budgets.
-Since beginning his work as dean in 2009, Stepniak has been privileged to work with conservatory faculty and students and broader university leadership in radically increasing the conservatory’s profile while simultaneously strengthening its historical commitment to providing an exceptionally nurturing community for young artists.
+Michael Stepniak is a broadly trained artist, educator and author.
+As the former Dean of Shenandoah Conservatory, Stepniak oversaw a dynamic community: a higher education unit of over 120 faculty and close to 700 undergraduate and graduate students enrolled in 28 degree programs; the Shenandoah Conservatory Arts Academy serving approximately 1,000 students; a performance season and venues serving over 28,000 patrons each year; and 56 operational budgets.
+Since beginning his work as dean in 2009, Stepniak was privileged to hire mischief makers and to work with conservatory faculty and students and broader university leadership in radically increasing the conservatory’s profile, strengthening its quality as an inclusive community, and further providing young artists with an exceptionally nurturing community.

 As a soloist and chamber musician, Stepniak has performed in major concert halls and venues in 11 countries, been featured on National Public Radio, recorded for the Centaur Records label, performed frequently with the Mendelssohn Piano Trio, as a member of the National Philharmonic String Quartet, the Contemporary Music Forum, and the Razumovsky String Quartet, and has collaborated with various leading chamber musicians, ranging from Ann Schein, Earl Carlyss, and Lory Wallfisch, to Arlo Guthrie.
 Papers such as The Washington Post have referred to his playing as tremendously poised and transcendent.

-As an artist, Stepniak is connected to an exceptionally rich musical heritage through studies with foremost chamber musicians and soloists.
-As leader of New England Conservatory’s Honors Quartet, the Polish-Australian Stepniak worked extensively with Eugene Lehner, longtime member of the legendary Kolisch Quartet (which premiered chamber works for Schoenberg, Berg, Webern, and Bartók), and former student at Budapest’s Royal Conservatory of Music of Zoltán Kodály and Jenő Hubay.
+As an artist, Stepniak is connected to a rich musical heritage through studies with foremost chamber musicians and soloists.
+As leader of New England Conservatory’s Honors Quartet, Stepniak worked extensively with Eugene Lehner, longtime member of the legendary Kolisch Quartet (which premiered chamber works for Schoenberg, Berg, Webern, and Bartók), and former student at Budapest’s Royal Conservatory of Music of Zoltán Kodály and Jenő Hubay.

 As principal violist with the Peabody Conservatory symphony orchestra and violist with the Razumovsky Quartet, Stepniak studied chamber music with Earl Carlyss, a 20-year member of the Juilliard Quartet and former student of Ivan Galamian and the Paris Conservatoire’s Roland Charmy and Jacques Février.
 He also received coachings at Peabody from Berl Senofsky, a former student of Louis Persinger and Ivan Galamian.

-Stepniak’s other primary teachers include violinst/composer/pianist Virginia-Gene Rittenhouse (former student of Louis Persinger, Nadia Boulanger, and Leon Fleisher) and violinist James Buswell (former student of Ivan Galamian).
+Stepniak’s other primary teachers include violinist/composer/pianist Virginia-Gene Rittenhouse (former student of Louis Persinger, Nadia Boulanger, and Leon Fleisher) and violinist James Buswell (former student of Ivan Galamian).
 His viola training at Peabody Conservatory included work as the teaching assistant to Victoria Chiang (a former student of Heidi Castleman and Dorothy DeLay).
-Stepniak’s musicianship is further informed by a breadth of intellectual training from leading music theorists, musicologists, and ethnomusicologists including Robert Levin, Theodore Karp, and Paul Berliner.
+Stepniak’s musicianship is further informed by training with leading music theorists, musicologists, and ethnomusicologists including Robert Levin, Theodore Karp and Paul Berliner.

-He is married to Anne Schempp and is the proud father of Marianna, Caroline, and Tristan.
+He is married to Anne Schempp and is the proud father of Marianna, Caroline, Tristan, and Tilda.